You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 - See them at events or activities they are in

 If the parenting plan needs to be modified, see if you can talk with other parents and get them involved.
-If you can avoid an adversarial situation, this will help avoid hurt and resentment.
+If you can avoid an adversarial situation, this will help prevent hurt and resentment.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”